 Hebrew Rehabilitation Center did experience COVID-19 patient infections, deaths, and recoveries during the spring surge in Massachusetts, the majority of which occurred in April, when cases peaked in the state.
 We send our deepest sympathies to the families of those who passed away.

-Unfortunately, COVID-19 cases in the communities where Hebrew Rehabilitation Center operates have been rising over the past few weeks.
-On October 1, three long-term chronic care patients at Hebrew Rehabilitation Center in Boston tested positive for COVID-19.
-These were the first cases of COVID-19 at that campus since May 21.
-These patients were temporarily moved to a COVID-19 isolation unit and are receiving our best clinical care practices.
-We wish them the best in their recoveries.
+Unfortunately, COVID-19 cases in the communities where Hebrew Rehabilitation Center operates are increasing.
+Since October 1, 32 long-term chronic care patients at Hebrew Rehabilitation Center in Boston have tested positive for COVID-19.
+Nine of these patients have recovered.
+There were no cases of COVID-19 at that campus between May 21 and September 30.

-Also in accordance with DPH regulations, we welcome families for end of life visits with patients.
+Families may continue to visit for end of life visits with patients.
 Hebrew Rehabilitation Center clinical staff will determine when these visits are warranted, and will contact the family to coordinate a scheduled time.
 Each visit will follow a specific protocol, including the appropriate use of PPE to minimize any risk of spread for visitors, patients, and staff.
-Visits will be limited to one hour in the patient’s room and to two family members who must be over the age of 18.
+Visits will be limited to one family member over the age of 18.